uccser/cs-field-guide/text/en/chapters/data-representation.md

 - "358" = 00110011 00110101 00111000

 Note that the text "358" is treated as 3 characters in ASCII, which may be confusing, as the text "358" is different to the number 358!
 You may have encountered this distinction in a spreadsheet e.g. if a cell starts with an inverted comma in Excel, it is treated as text rather than a number.
 One place this comes up is with phone numbers; if you type 027555555 into a spreadsheet as a number, it will come up as 27555555, but as text the 0 can be displayed.
+In fact, phone numbers aren't really just numbers because a leading zero can be important, as they can contain other characters -- for example, +64 3 555 1234 extn.
+1234.
 {panel end}

 #### ASCII usage in practice

 ASCII was first used commercially in 1963, and despite the big changes in computers since then, it is still the basis of how English text is stored on computers.
 ASCII assigned a different pattern of bits to each of the characters, along with a few other “control” characters, such as delete or backspace.

-{panel type="curiosity" summary="What does ASCII stand for?"}
-The name "ASCII" stands for "American Standard Code for Information Interchange", which was a particular way of assigning bit patterns to the characters on a typewriter.
-The ASCII system even includes "characters" for ringing a bell (useful for getting attention on old telegraph systems), deleting the previous character (kind of an early "undo"), and "end of transmission" (to let the receiver know that the message was finished).
-These days those characters are rarely used, but the codes for them still exist (they are the missing patterns in the table above).
-Nowadays ASCII has been supplanted by a code called "UTF-8", which happens to be the same as ASCII if the extra left-hand bit is a 0, but opens up a huge range of characters if the left-hand bit is a 1.
-{panel end}

 English text can easily be represented using ASCII, but what about languages such as Chinese where there are thousands of different characters?
 Unsurprisingly, the 128 patterns aren’t nearly enough to represent such languages.
 Because of this, ASCII is not so useful in practice, and is no longer used widely.
 In the next sections, we will look at Unicode and its representations.
-These solve the problem of being unable to represent non-english characters.
+These solve the problem of being unable to represent non-English characters.

 {panel type="curiosity" summary="What came before ASCII?"}
 There are several other codes that were popular before ASCII, including the [Baudot code](https://en.wikipedia.org/wiki/Baudot_code) and [EBCDIC](https://en.wikipedia.org/wiki/EBCDIC).
 A widely used variant of the Baudot code was the "Murray code", named after New Zealand born inventor [Donald Murray](https://en.wikipedia.org/wiki/Donald_Murray_(inventor\)).
 One of Murray's significant improvements was to introduce the idea of "control characters", such as the carriage return (new line).
 The "control" key still exists on modern keyboards.